If you can’t beat ’em, eat ’em!

 Dandelion is useful for treating anemia, arteriosclerosis, arthritis, breast problems, bronchitis, bruises, circulatory problems, constipation, diabetes, eczema, fevers, gout, heartburn, hypoglycemia, indigestion, kidney complaints, premenstrual fluid retention, psoriasis, sluggish digestion, skin problems, stiff, joints, and much more!
 The milky stem juice is even useful against warts, pimples, sores and blisters.
 Preparations for use are usually leaf infusion, root decoction, fluid extract, or tincture.

-With the current popularity of bitter salad herbs such as endive and chicory, most people won’t cringe in horror because of something a little odd in their salad bowl, and they might not even notice a few little dandelion leaves.
+With the current popularity of bitter salad herbs such as endive and chicory these days, most people won’t cringe in horror because of something a little odd in their salad bowl, and they might not even notice a few little dandelion leaves.
 For those who would like to make the plunge, follow these tips:

 **Gather the leaves when young, before they have flowered in the spring.